don't understand how to even begin to validate our very strong willed

 Here's your 5-step preventive maintenance plan.

 2. Daily Roughhousing.
 Children build up anxiety (mild fear) all day long, and they need a way to let it out.
+What do they have to be anxious about?
+They're small people in a big, chaotic, unsafe world.
+They feel pushed around a lot.
+They also feel scared; what if you stopped loving them, or died?
 Luckily, nature has designed humans with a great way to vent anxiety: giggling.
-Laughter really is the best medicine, and the best way to get your child laughing is physical games that very mildly provoke a fear response, such as roughhousing.
-Roughhousing also releases bonding hormones, so it builds trust.
+Laughter really is the best medicine, and the best way to get your child laughing is physical games that very mildly provoke a fear response.
+Roughhousing also triggers bonding hormones, so it builds trust.
 This is important for all kids, but critical if your child has any past traumas to work out, large or small.
 That includes past punishment and yelling, if you're making the transition from conventional to peaceful parenting.
-(One caveat: I don't recommend tickling.
-It is a different physiological response so it doesn't accomplish the goal of release, and it can make kids feel out of control.)
+(One caveat: I don't recommend tickling to get kids laughing.
+It is a different physiological response so it doesn't accomplish the goal of release, and it can make kids feel out of control.
+If your child begs for tickling, try "pretend tickling" where you threaten to tickle, but don't actually make contact.)

 3. Special Time.
 Life has a way of disconnecting us.
 Spending one-on-one time with each child daily is your most important tool to build trust, stay connected and help your child express his emotions.
 Most parents tell me that once they start daily Special Time, their problems with their child diminish dramatically, whether the problem is aggression between siblings, tantrums, or defiance.